 This is a great option for merchants as they do not lose as much margin.
-Once the shopper has selected the return reason and credit option, they just print the shipping label from their computer and drop the package off at the post office.
+Once the shopper has selected the return reason and credit option, they just print the return label from their computer and drop the package off at the post office.
 It’s that easy.

 Many merchants find shipping and fulfillment tedious to deal with in their own country.
 Imagine that challenge being expanded to the rest of the world.